emirhanbilgic/knowledge_distillation_replication/README.md

 - Figure 6 (a) files: adam.csv, sgd.csv

+## Scripts

+Scripts can be accessed from the "scripts" folder.

 ## How to Set Up the Environment?

 We used Google Colab in our experiments.
 To be able to run the code provided by the authors: [gnosis repository](https://github.com/samuelstanton/gnosis), you first need to set the environment up.
 To do that, run the following code blocks in Colab: